rcrowther/cparser/README.rst

 Does it work?
 -------------
 I do not have thorough tests.
-Niether have I worked towards line-by-line verification.
+Neither have I worked towards line-by-line verification.
 I know it can scan GLib files, which is... working 'c' code?

 References